 “RAPS’ books provided centralized knowledge and exhaustive references, which was a great help, not only from the exam perspective.
 The Fundamentals of Regulatory Affairs book is a great and essential reference material for RA professionals,” says Sharad M. Shukla, RAC (US, EU), associate director of regulatory affairs with Johnson & Johnson Medical India.

-Of course, you don’t have to participate in the virtual program to join a study group or start your own—virtual or face-to-face.
-RAC study groups have existed nearly as long as the exam itself, and many who have earned the credential participated in one as part of their preparations.
+Study groups, typically held virtually these days, are another great resource for RAC candidates, and many who have earned the credential participated in one as part of their preparations.
 Shukla says joining a study group helped him better understand concepts that were outside his core expertise.
 It gave him the opportunity to engage in discussion with peers who had experience in those areas he did not.
 Study groups can also help boost your motivation.
-Having people other than yourself who you are accountable to can help keep you on track and studying regularly.
+Having people other than yourself to whom you are accountable can help keep you on track and studying regularly.

-RAPS chapters and local networks often have RAC study groups.
+Connect with other exam takers through the RAC Community on RAPS’ Regulatory Exchange.
+RAPS chapters and local networks may also offer study groups.
 If there is a chapter or network near you, check with chapter leaders or ask other members.
 Some groups are chapter sponsored while others may be more informal.
 Sometimes, study groups are started by a group of employees at the same company—usually at larger companies with sizeable regulatory teams.
-Anyone can form a study group.
-If being part of a group that meets in person is not an option, you can still connect online with others who also are preparing for the same exam.
-RAPS’ online community, Regulatory Exchange, Is a good place to look for others interested in forming a group.

 No one knows better how to successfully prepare for an RAC exam than those who have done it.
-If you know any RAC holders, ask them about their preparation, including what they found most helpful and what they might have done differently with the benefit of hindsight.
+If you know anyone who has earned the RAC, ask them about their preparation, including what they found most helpful and what they might have done differently with the benefit of hindsight.
 Speak with as many of them as you can.
 You’re sure to hear different tips or pitfalls from different people.
 And keep in mind that something that was helpful to others may or may not work for you.
 You will have to judge how the methods used by others fit with your own learning style, schedule, etc.

 No matter how much experience you have or what resources or methods you use to prepare for the RAC exam, there is no getting around the fact it takes time to study.
 This may be one of greatest challenges for busy regulatory professionals, but the more time you can devote to preparation, the better you are likely to do on the exam.
 Although this simple fact is straightforward, acting on it takes dedication.
 But isn’t your dedication to regulatory affairs why you are pursuing the RAC credential in the first place?